tobiasjcat/ice_end/health.md

 -- Moving Speed +5ft (to 40ft)
 -- Climbing speed and swimming speed to match

+## Tireless
+Short rests decrease exhaustion by 1

 ## Favored Foe
-- When hit creature, you can mark the creature for 1 minute w/ concentration The first hit of each round, can add 1d4 damage
+- When hit creature, you can mark the creature for 1 minute w/ faux concentration
+- The first hit of each round after, can add 1d6 damage

 ## Iron Mind
 - Proficiency with wisdom saves